shenwei356/kmcp/docs/usage.md

   kmcp utils unik-info [flags]

 Flags:
-  -a, --all                   all information, including number of k-mers -b, --basename              only output basename of files -h, --help                  help for unik-info
+  -a, --all                   ► All information, including the number of k-mers.
+  -b, --basename              ► Only output basename of files.
+  -h, --help                  help for unik-info
-  -o, --out-file string       out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -e, --skip-err              skip error, only show warning message
+  -o, --out-file string       ► Out file ("-" for stdout, suffix .gz for gzipped out.) (default "-") -e, --skip-err              ► Skip error, only show warning message.
-      --symbol-false string   smybol for false (default "✕") --symbol-true string    smybol for true (default "✓") -T, --tabular               output in machine-friendly tabular format
+      --symbol-false string   ► Smybol for false. (default "✕") --symbol-true string    ► Smybol for true. (default "✓") -T, --tabular               ► Output in machine-friendly tabular format.

 ```